citp/privacy-policy-historical/c/ce/cen/centreforaviation.com.md

 ## Accuracy and Security of Personal Information

 CAPA uses encryption technology to safeguard your credit card data used in electronic transactions.
 Any personal information you provide to CAPA is kept on secure servers.
 CAPA uses reasonable administrative, technical, personnel, and physical measures (a) to safeguard personal information against loss, theft, unauthorized use, disclosure, or modification; and (b) to ensure the integrity of the personal information.
 To help us protect your privacy, you should maintain the secrecy of the logon ID and password you may have set up in connection with your participation in this Web site's service.

-## Use of Cookies

-CAPA may use "cookies" or similar electronic tools to collect information to enhance your experience with this Web site.
-A cookie is a small text file that is placed on your computer and which collects information about your use of this Web site, such as the Web pages visited, the date and the time of a visit, the Web sites you visited immediately before and after visiting this Web site, etc.

 ## Accessing and Updating Your Personal Information